Noah8863/Would-You-Rather/README.md

   ## Description of the Project

   This is a simple program that asks you a series of "Would You Rather" questions.
 Each time you play, the questions are different as this project makes calls to a 3rd party API server with 1000+ questions!
-Play along with friends are question your sanity!
+Play along with friends or question your sanity!

   ![Would You Rather_](https://github.com/Noah8863/Would-You-Rather/assets/60634270/66c86f78-de91-423d-b7d9-42010986df51)